Brian Menell: Mining

 Prior to joining Anglovaal Group, Menell worked for the De Beers Group in London, Antwerp and Windhoek for eight years.
 He originally joined the company as a diamond sorter.

-Menell was Principal and executive director of Anglovaal Mining Ltd. which owned precious metal, base metal, ferrous metal and diamond interests across Southern Africa.
-Menell and his brother Rick retained control of Anglovaal until its sale in 2001 to create the largest South African empowerment controlled company, African Rainbow Minerals.
+Menell was Principal and Executive Director of Anglovaal Mining Ltd. which owned precious metal, base metal, ferrous metal, and diamond interests across Southern Africa.
+Menell and his brother, Rick, retained control of Anglovaal until its sale in 2001 to create the largest South African empowerment controlled company, African Rainbow Minerals.
 During his time with Anglovaal he was also a 50% partner in the Venetia diamond mine.
 De Beers' acquisition of Anglovaal's interest in the mine for $600 million was the largest in the company's history.

 Since the sale of Anglovaal, Menell has been a participant in different projects and businesses across sub-Saharan Africa.

-In 2017 Menell founded and continues to serve as chairman and CEO of TechMet Ltd, an investment vehicle for a portfolio of technology metal projects.
-TechMet acquires and manages projects that produce, process and recycle the key strategic technology metals that go into batteries, electric vehicles and robotics – cobalt, lithium, nickel, tin, tungsten, rare earth metals, vanadium and graphite.
+In 2017, Menell founded and continues to serve as chairman and CEO of TechMet Ltd, an investment vehicle for a portfolio of technology metal projects.
+TechMet acquires and manages projects that produce, process, and recycle the key strategic technology metals that go into batteries, electric vehicles, and robotics – cobalt, lithium, nickel, tin, tungsten, rare earth metals, vanadium, and graphite.

-Menell is the chief executive officer of the Kemet Group which invests in and manages mining and other natural resource projects across the African continent, and advises certain African governments on resource policy and major transactions.
+Menell is the chief executive officer of the Kemet Group, which invests in and manages mining and other natural resource projects across the African continent and advises certain African governments on resource policy and major transactions.
 He also serves as Chief Executive of Tinco Investments Limited (an integrated tin and tungsten producer).

 Menell is a former Director and Chairman of Shore Gold Inc., one of Canada's largest diamond exploration companies.

 Other ventures

-In 2004, Menell was a founding partner and executive director of the A1 Grand Prix auto racing series.
-He is a Director and Chairman of Sallfort Partners AG, a private banking joint venture headquartered in Zurich.
+In 2004, Menell was a founding partner and Executive Director of the A1 Grand Prix auto racing series.
+He is a Director and Chairman of Sallfort Partners AG, a private banking joint venture headquartered in Zürich.

 Through the SG Menell Charitable Fund, Menell invests in disadvantaged communities in both South Africa and the rest of the developing world.

 Menell has been quoted in Bloomberg and the Financial Times on technology metals, and in the Financial Times as an expert on the diamond industry, African resources, African politics, and resource nationalism.
 He has spoken at The Times CEO Summit, The Mines and Money Conference, and The New York Africa Forum.

 Personal life

 He is married with two children.

-His wife, Emma Menell is the founding Director of Tyburn Gallery in London, UK.
+His wife, Emma Menell was the founding Director of Tyburn Gallery in London, England.